goneri/kitchen-mincer/doc/source/workflow.rst

 Glossary
 ~~~~~~~~~

-This document describe the workflow within the kitchen with regard of
+This document describes the workflow within the kitchen with regard of
-delivering product, it address some terminology definition at first
+delivering products, it address some terminology definition at first
-and shows the steps to devliver a product.
+and shows the steps to deliver a product.

 Products
 --------

 Product is what is shipped from eNovance.
 This usually mean :

-* A marmite that describe the deployment of the product.
+* A marmite that describes the deployment of the product.
-* The associated artifact attached to the marmite stored in a object
+* The associated artifacts attached to the marmite stored in an object
   store (i.e: eDeploy images, provision data, puppet/chef/ansible scripts, etc..)
 * The product version.